|

 - folder tree

-- A graphical display of the relationship of the folders and drives on a computer.
+- A graphical display of the relationship of the folders and drives on a computer with collapsible sections.

 -